SherG/sherrieg/content/blog/rites-of-fall/index.md

 Late yesterday, my firewood was delivered.
 Good weather means I can split my firewood stacking up over a few days.

 This is the season where we 'Yanks' get ready for winter.
-And I really enjoy these seasonal markers.
+I really enjoy these chores because they signal the advent of winter -- of my favorite times of the year.

 ## Winter preps

-Besides laying in firewood, another marker is getting your snow tires on.
+Besides laying in firewood, another seasonal marker is getting your snow tires on.
 Mine were due for replacement, so I ordered new ones -- Firestone's studabble Winterforce 2s -- which have already been delivered.
 They'll be installed on Halloween.

 * My first pair of snows were studded Winterforce 1s (no longer made).
 These were amazing tires.
 I could zip up and down snowy mountains with no problem.
 * Then I tried out studded Nokian Hakkapeliitta 8s.
 Biggest difference was the Nokians are much quieter on asphalt due to the way their studs are designed and cushioned.